 Loops in the transcription factor network

-You may have noticed that the E. coli transcription factor network seems to have surprisingly many loops, or edges that connect a node to itself.
+You may have noticed that the E. coli transcription factor network has surprisingly many loops, or edges that connect a node to itself.
 We will pause to consider the implications of a loop in a transcription factor network — what does it mean for a transcription factor to regulate itself?

-A transcription factor is a protein, which means that because of the Central Dogma of Molecular Biology, the transcription factor is produced as the result of transcription and translation of a gene appearing in an organism’s DNA.
+A transcription factor is a protein, which means that because of the central dogma, the transcription factor is produced as the result of transcription and translation of a gene appearing in an organism’s DNA.
 In autoregulation, illustrated in the figure below, the transcription factor protein then binds to the DNA in the region preceding the gene that encodes the very same transcription factor.
 This type of feedback is a beautiful and surprising feature of a simple biological system.

-A simplified illustration of autoregulation.
-“Protein” labels the transcription factor binding factor protein, which binds to the DNA encoding this transcription factor, labeled by “Gene”.3
+A simplified illustration of autoregulation, in which a gene is transcribed into messenger RNA (mRNA) and then translated into a transcription factor protein, and then this transcription factor regulates the same gene, producing a feedback loop.
+“Protein” labels the transcription factor binding factor protein, which binds to the DNA encoding this transcription factor, labeled by “Gene”.

 Transcription factor autoregulation leads us to ask two questions.
 First, how can we justify that a transcription factor network has “surprisingly many” loops?
 And second, if autoregulation is so common, then why would a transcription factor have evolved to regulate its own transcription?
 We will address these questions in each of the next two lessons.

 Gene ontology database with “transcription” keyword: https://www.uniprot.org/. ↩